All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should you focus on cardio or weight training while on semaglutide?
 Compare the benefits, risks, and optimal approach for fat loss and muscle preservation during GLP-1 therapy.

 If you have to choose one, weight training is more important than cardio while on semaglutide because it directly preserves lean muscle mass, which semaglutide-driven weight loss can significantly reduce without resistance training.
-However, the best approach for most patients is a combination of both: resistance training as the foundation with moderate cardio added for cardiovascular health and additional calorie expenditure.
+But the best approach for most patients is a combination of both: resistance training as the foundation with moderate cardio added for cardiovascular health and additional calorie expenditure.

 The Muscle Loss Problem